filakhtov/bigcommerce/README.md

 In many cases there are plain old arrays are used around to store a list of the objects of the same type.
 In real world scenario most of them would be replaced with __typed lists__.

+#### Private setters

+I like the power of setters, as they help to increase incapsulation.
+Therefore I'm often use private setters to handle validation and integrity checks.
+Value objects are primary targets for this technique.

 ### Some bonuses

 #### History management